 Adaptation, Mitigation, and Resilience

 - Mélody Braun studies mitigation strategies in developed countries as well as adaptation strategies in developing countries, from advancing adaptation policies at country level to the implementation at community level.

-- Patricia Culligan is working on a multi-year, field-monitoring program that aims to understand the role of green infrastructure in urban stormwater management and climate resilience.
+- Patricia Culligan is working on a multi-year, field-monitoring program that aims to understand the role of green infrastructure in New York City stormwater management and climate resilience.

 - Former congressman Carlos Curbelo was the co-founder and co-chair of the bipartisan Climate Solutions Caucus in the House of Representatives and introduced the first carbon pricing legislation by a Republican member of Congress in more than a decade.

 - Lisa Dale studies the laws, regulations, norms and voluntary actions that individuals and collections of individuals can take to achieve a sustainable future.
 Her work focuses on two main areas: developing-world nations, and the American West.

 - Alex de Sherbinin maps social vulnerability to climate change, and studies climate change impacts on migration and displacement, including managed retreat from coastal inundation.

 - John Furlow previously led the Climate Change Adaptation Program in USAID’s climate change office.
 He now helps researchers apply their research and expertise to decision making in public health, agriculture, infrastructure planning and other vital sectors.